roglew/pappy-proxy/README.md

     pass
 ```

 If you enter in a value for `SHORT_NAME`, you can use it as a shortcut to run that macro.
-So if in a macro you set `SHORT_NAME='tm'` you can run it by running `itsPappyTime> rma tm`.
+So if in a macro you set `SHORT_NAME='tm'` you can run it by running `pappy> rma tm`.

 | Command | Aliases | Description |
 |:--------|:--------|:------------|